espenak/awsfabrictasks/README.md

 ## Building the docs
-Make sure you have activated the virtualenv, and run:
+Make sure you have activated the virtualenv.
+Then run:

     $ fab docs

+Open ``build/docs/index.html`` in a browser.